CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-refresh/README.md

 ## Run as a Skill

 ### Prerequisites
-* Ensures the Cortex resources exist, namely the Project, Data Source, and its Connection
+* Ensure that the Cortex resources exist, namely the Project, Data Source, and its Connection.
-* Generate a `CORTEX_TOKEN`
+* Generate a `CORTEX_TOKEN`.
 * Update the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to:
-    - use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`) and removing the Local Catalog implementation (`spark.cortex.catalog.impl`).
+    - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint (e.g. `https://api.<domain>/fabric/v4/graphql`) and removing the Local Catalog implementation (`spark.cortex.catalog.impl`).
-    - remove the Local Secret Client implementation (`spark.cortex.client.secrets.impl`)
+    - Remove the Local Secret Client implementation (`spark.cortex.client.secrets.impl`).
-    - Update the `app_command` arguments to match your Cortex project and Data Source names (`-p`, `-d`)
+    - Update the `app_command` arguments to match your Cortex project and Data Source names (`--project`, `--data-source`).

-To run this example in Spark local mode against a Cortex Cluster with access to the Catalog and Secrets, you will need to update the spark configuration file (e.g. `spark-conf.json`) used by the main application to match configuration for this example.
+To run this example in Spark local mode against a Cortex Cluster with access to the Catalog and Secrets, you must update the spark configuration file (e.g. `spark-conf.json`) used by the main application to match configuration for this example.

-Refer to the [instructions for running the Skill Template](../README.md#skill-template) in the top level README for deploying and invoking the skill.
+Refer to the [instructions for running the Skill template](../README.md#skill-template) in the top level README for deploying and invoking the skill.

 ### Example